dstreev/hms-mirror/Writerside/topics/hms-mirror-Introduction.md

 There are two interface (working on a third) for `hms-mirror`: [CLI](CLI-Interface.md) and [WebUI](Web-Interface.md)

 From both interfaces, reports are generated that detail the actions taken by the application.
-You can direct it to run the conversion scripts automatically or just generate the scripts for you to run later.
+You can direct it to run the conversionResult scripts automatically or just generate the scripts for you to run later.